njbca/OptiPlant/README.md

 - [Git](https://git-scm.com/downloads)

 ### Steps (with GitHub Desktop):
-1. On the (current) OptiPlantPtX.jl page, click on the green "<> Code" button, go to HTTPS and copy the URL
+1. On the (current) OptiPlant page, click on the green "<> Code" button, go to HTTPS and copy the URL
 2. In GitHub desktop, go to `File > Clone repository`
-3. Go in the URL tab and paste the OptiPlant.jl repository URL
+3. Go in the URL tab and paste the OptiPlant repository URL
 4. Choose the path to clone the repository locally: **installing on Drive may cause problems!**

 ## Open in VS Code